-Students must be one of the following to receive federal student aid: U.S. citizen; U.S. national; U.S. permanent resident who has an l-151, l-551, or l-551C card.
+Students must be one of the following to receive federal student aid: U.S. citizen; U.S. national; U.S. permanent resident who has an I-151, I-551, or I-551C card.

 Students who have I-94 or I-688 cards may also be eligible and should contact the Financial Aid Office for additional information.